Fleischer Studios

-Fleischer Studios (/ˈflaɪʃər/) was an American animation studio founded in 1929 by brothers Max and Dave Fleischer, who ran the pioneering company from its inception until its acquisition by Paramount Pictures, the parent company and the distributor of its films.
+Fleischer Studios (/ˈflaɪʃər/) was an American animation studio founded in 1929 by brothers Max and Dave Fleischer, who ran the pioneering company from its inception until its acquisition by Paramount Pictures in 1942, the parent company and the distributor of its films.
 In its prime, Fleischer Studios was a premier producer of animated cartoons for theaters, with Walt Disney Productions being its chief competitor in the 1930s.
-Today, the company is again family owned and oversees the licensing and merchandising for its characters.

-Fleischer Studios characters included Koko the Clown, Betty Boop, Bimbo, Popeye the Sailor, and Superman.
-Unlike other studios, whose characters were anthropomorphic animals, the Fleischers' most successful characters were humans (with the exception of Bimbo, a black-and-white cartoon dog).
+Fleischer Studios included Out of the Inkwell and Talkartoons characters like, Koko the Clown, Betty Boop, Bimbo, Popeye the Sailor, and Superman.
+Unlike other studios, whose characters were anthropomorphic animals, the Fleischers' most successful characters were humans (with the exception of Bimbo, a black-and-white cartoon dog, and Betty Boop, who started off as an anthropomorphized dog, but evolved into a human).
 The cartoons of the Fleischer Studio were very different from those of Disney, both in concept and in execution.
 As a result, they were rough rather than refined and consciously artistic rather than commercial, but in their unique way, their artistry was expressed through a culmination of the arts and sciences.
 This approach focused on surrealism, dark humor, adult psychological elements, and sexuality.
 Furthermore, the environments were grittier and urban, often set in squalid surroundings, reflecting the Great Depression as well as German Expressionism.

 History

-The Silent Era
+The silent era

-The Fleischer Studio was built on Max Fleischer's novelty film series Out of the Inkwell (1919-1927).
+The Fleischer Studio was built on Max Fleischer's novelty film series Out of the Inkwell (1918–1927).
 The novelty was based largely on the results of the "rotoscope", invented by Fleischer to produce realistic animation.
-The first Out of the Inkwell films were produced through The Bray Studio.
-They featured Fleischer's first character, "The Clown," which became known as Ko-Ko the Clown in 1924.
+The first Out of the Inkwell films were produced through Bray Productions.
+They featured Fleischer's first character, "The Clown", who later became known as Ko-Ko the Clown in 1924.

-In 1921, The Bray Studio ran afoul with legal issues, having contracted for more films than it could deliver to its distributor, Goldwyn Pictures.
-The Fleischer Brothers left and began their own studio Out of the Inkwell Films with Dave Fleischer as director and production supervisor, and Max as producer, at 129 East 45th Street, later to 1600 Broadway, Times Square, midtown Manhattan, New York City.
-In 1924, animator, Dick Huemer came to the Out of the Inkwell Films studio and redesigned "The Clown" for more efficient animation.
+In 1921, Bray Productions ran afoul of legal issues, having contracted for more films than it could deliver to its distributor, Goldwyn Pictures.
+The Fleischer Brothers left and began their own studio, Out of the Inkwell Films, with Dave Fleischer as director and production supervisor, and Max as producer, at 129 East 45th Street, and later at 1600 Broadway, both in Manhattan.
+In 1924, animator Dick Huemer joined the studio and redesigned "The Clown" for more efficient animation.
 Huemer's new design and experience as an animator moved them away from their dependency on the rotoscope for fluid animation.
 In addition to defining the clown, Huemer established the Fleischer style with its distinctive thick and thin ink lines.
 In addition, Huemer created Ko-Ko's companion, Fitz the Dog, who would evolve into Bimbo in 1930.

 Throughout the 1920s, Fleischer was one of the leading producers of animation with clever moments and numerous innovations.
 These innovations include the "Rotograph", an early "Aerial Image" photographic process for compositing animation with live action backgrounds.
 Other innovations included Ko-Ko Song Car-Tunes and sing-along shorts (featuring the famous "bouncing ball"), a precursor to karaoke.